leeek/cs51-code-review/outline.md

   | hd :: tl -> (f hd) :: (map f tl);;`

 What is the type signature of `map`?

+- see `code-review-1.ml` file for some examples of designing code

 ### Other notes:
 - Compiling and Running